I have a confession to make: when I first started out in the freelance writing business, I wrote for cheap.

 Reasonable prices provide a feeling of personal value

 Commanding a decent freelance writing rate is important for my personal feeling of value and self-worth.
 By charging less than you know you should, a writer can quickly become jaded, disappointed in themselves, and also disappointed in the clients that they feel are taking them for a ride.
-Not only that, but they are left feeling worn out and frazzled from constantly having to churn out content quickly in order to make a decent wage.
+Not only that, but they are left feeling worn out and frazzled from continually having to churn out content quickly in order to make a decent wage.

 When I wrote for low pay, I felt this way constantly.
 I dreaded having to start the work, knowing that even after the hard slog of writing the content, I would have to dip back into the well again for another low paying article.